Common Issues

 Segmentation fault (core dumped)

-Note that the core sp1-core library and sp1-recursion require being compiled with the release profile.
+Run your script with the --release flag.
+SP1 currently only supports release builds.
+This is because the sp1-core library and sp1-recursion require being compiled with the release profile.

 C Binding Errors